-- 21. Plaintiff CUBANOS PA'LANTE CORP. is a nonpartisan, nonprofit membership organization based in Miami-Dade County whose mission is to disrupt the status quo by educating, organizing, and mobilizing progressive Cuban Americans.
-Cubanos Pa'lante was founded in 2020 to be a political home for Cuban Americans to hold elected officials accountable and to advocate for the issues their community cares about.
-Cubanos Pa'lante's members are Hispanic Cuban Americans and reside in all the Challenged Congressional Districts and in at least HDs 115, 118, and 119. - 22.
-Plaintiff ENGAGE MIAMI INC. is a nonpartisan, nonprofit membership organization serving Miami-Dade County since 2015.
-Founded by young people organizing against corruption in local politics, Engage Miami's mission is to build a more just, democratic, and sustainable community by developing a local culture of civic participation for young people.
-Engage Miami's members are largely Gen Z and Millennial Black and Latino residents of Miami-Dade County and reside in all the Challenged Districts except CD 19.
+21. Plaintiff CUBANOS PA'LANTE CORP. is a nonpartisan, nonprofit membership organization based in Miami-Dade County whose mission is to disrupt the status quo by educating, organizing, and mobilizing progressive Cuban Americans.
+Cubanos Pa'lante was founded in 2020 to be a political home for Cuban Americans to hold elected officials accountable and to advocate for the issues their community cares about, at the local, state, and federal levels.
+Cubanos Pa'lante's activities include combatting misinformation about politics, government, and elections; encouraging Cuban Americans to be politically engaged; advocating for racial justice, democracy, and fair representation that is responsive to the community, and against racial discrimination and authoritarianism; and holding community forums and other events on these and other issues.

+Cubanos Pa'lante's members are Hispanic Cuban Americans and include registered voters residing in all the Challenged Congressional Districts and in at least HDs 115, 118, and 119.